How it works

 The words: how 10,000 were chosen — all unique

-The words are already decided and finalized, selected by an open, rules-based process — not hand-picked, not random gibberish — from three trusted public sources: WordNet (Princeton's standard dictionary database, deciding what's a real word and its part of speech), a 50,000-word English frequency list (favoring words people recognize and can read aloud), and a public profanity blocklist.
+The words are already decided and finalized, selected by an open, rules-based process — not hand-picked, not random gibberish — from three trusted public sources: WordNet (Princeton's standard dictionary database), a 50,000-word English frequency list (favoring words people recognize), and a public profanity blocklist.

 - Single lowercase words, 3–12 letters, genuine dictionary words.